antonyroshane/transient-thermal-analysis-rocket-engine-heat-sink/README.md

 convective heat transfer coefficient** and **peak inner-wall temperature** at the end of the burn, along with their axial locations.

+When compared with the CHT simulation results, the code predicts the nozzle region temperature with good accuracy.
+However, it underpredicts the combustion chamber temperature relative to the ANSYS results.

 ### Output plots produced by the script

 **1. Chamber geometry check**